yisiqi/alfred2-workflow-appstore/README.md

 ## Update to v2.0

-The Alfred workflow for Searching in AppStore( or Mac App Store) now update to v2.0!
+The Alfred workflow for digging in App Store(or Mac App Store) now update to v2.0!

 In this time, I rewrote workflow with python(v2.7).
-The most Importantly is the new workflow can detect your OS local settings to switch different region to search, and show results with your language.
+The most important thing is the new workflow can detect your OS local settings to choose the right region to search, and show results with appropriate language.

 I hope you will enjoy this.
 And welcome to report issues or your suggestions.